 Her love of the cross prepared her to face the ultimate trial with fortitude and peace.
 Her wisdom in life and in death were an inspiration not only for Catholics but for the Jewish people and all people of good will.

-Sermon preached by Fr Finigan at St Austin and St Gregory, Margate, 2nd Sunday of the Year.
-18 January 2015.
+Sermon preached by Fr Finigan at St Austin and St Gregory, Margate on the 11th Sunday of Year B, Sunday 14 June 2015.